Ally Capellino

 Ally Capellino is an independent British designer brand that was established in 1980 by Alison Lloyd and Jonathan Platt.
 Originally launching as an accessories company (the name is roughly translated from the Italian for 'little hat'), and later expanding into classic tailoring and ready to wear, it has been described as the label that: "dominated the wardrobes of many sensible and stylish women throughout the 80s and into the 90s".

 Following the restructuring of the original company in 1999, Lloyd relaunched Ally Capellino alone, focusing on bags.
-The brand now retails through two London shops, a web-store and via other retailers.
+The brand now retails through its London shop in Calvert Avenue, Shoreditch, and at www.allycapellino.co.uk.
 Collaborations include a branded range for Apple and the Tate Gallery.

 History

 After studying fashion and textiles at Middlesex University, Alison Lloyd designed clothes destined for M&S at Courtaulds' central design studio, before launching Ally Capellino in 1980 with her then partner Jonathan Platt.
-Ally Capellino’s first London Fashion Week show was in 1986 and it also expanded into menswear in the same year.
+Ally Capellino's first London Fashion Week show was in 1986 and it also expanded into menswear in the same year.

 In 1987, Ally Capellino signed a licensing agreement with the Japanese firm GCO Company and five years later, in 1992, it signed a design consultancy and licensing agreement with Coats Viyella.
 Notably, it became one of the first British fashion names of this era to break into the Japanese market in the early '90s.
-The company went into liquidation in 1999 – Lloyd has described this as partly a result of management difficulties and partly because of the break up of her relationship with Platt – with Lloyd restructuring the business alone in 2000.
+Lloyd restructured the business alone in 2000, with a focus on bags.

 In 2005, Ally Capellino opened a shop in Shoreditch and launched their e-commerce site.
 A further shop opened on Portobello Road in 2011 followed by a third shop in Marylebone in summer 2015.

 In November 2014 Lloyd was awarded an honorary Doctorate from the University of Hertfordshire School of Creative Arts for her contribution to Fashion.

 In December 2019, the parent company of Ally Capellino merged with Authentic Bespoke Group.
+Then in August 2023, Alison Lloyd took back full ownership of the company.